Bleeding with blood clots after sex often signals irritation, infection, or underlying health issues requiring medical evaluation.

 - Fever or Chills: Suggesting infection.

-- Pregnancy Concerns: Any vaginal bleeding during pregnancy requires immediate evaluation.
+- Pregnancy Concerns: Any vaginal bleeding during pregnancy should be evaluated promptly by a healthcare professional.

 Ignoring these warning signs could lead to complications such as anemia from blood loss or progression of untreated infections.